- Is our organization efficiently and effectively organized? How do we know?

 - Does our structure support our business plan and mission?

-- Is our current organizational structure relevant to current needs?
+- Is our organizational structure relevant to current needs?
 Does it create barriers to improvement?

 - How do we incent behaviors to align with institutional direction?